fwmechanic/k_edit/README.md

  * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("xxxARG") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
  * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.
- * Copy and run.
-No installation necessary.
-Can be run from removable storage.
+ * No installation: copy and run, delete when done.
+Run from removable storage.
+ * Edit undo/redo limited only by available memory (effectively infinite).
+ * (Partial) syntax highlighting (C/C++, Lua, Python)
- * Infinite undo/redo.
+     * comments
- * "syntax highlighting" (of comments, literal strings and characters *only*)
+     * literal strings/characters
- * highlights C/C++ preprocessor conditional regions
+     * C/C++ preprocessor conditional regions
+ * Powerful file/source-code navigation
+     * K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), enabling a hypertext-linking experience between tagged items in your programming project.
- * File/Source-code navigation: K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
+     * K can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
 K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering functions such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
 And since this is based on current filesystem content, it's more likely to be complete and correct than a
 "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).
- * no installation needed: copy and run, delete when done.

 # Limitations